aidanshands/Pcinnamomi-Genomics/README.md

 ```

 ## Genome Size Estimation with Jellyfish & GenomeScope
 K-mer histograms were generated with trimmed Illumina reads using Jellyfish (v.2.3.0) (k-mer range 17-99 increments of 7) (Marçais and Kingsford, 2011.)
 The respective histo outputs were uploaded to GenomeScope (http://qb.cshl.edu/genomescope/).
-The same code was applied for Pc2109 with the respective genome assembly described in Shands _et al._ (2023).
+The same code was applied for Pc2109 described in Shands _et al._ (2023).

 **Jellyfish count:**
 ``` bash